birdandhike.com logo

 Charleston Mountain Pricklypear (Opuntia charlestonensis)

 Charleston Mountain Pricklypear (Opuntia charlestonensis).
-This rare species only occurs in forests at higher elevations (about 8,000 ft)in the Canadian (Pine-Fir Forest) life zone in the Spring Mountains.
+This rare species only occurs in forests at higher elevations (about 8,000 ft) in the Canadian (Pine-Fir Forest) life zone in the Spring Mountains.

 Hairspine Cactus Hairspine Cactus (Opuntia polyacantha var. polyacantha) is a low-growing cactus with broad, thin stem segments (pads).
 The pads are medium-sized for a pricklypear (to about 5-inches long by 3-inches wide).
-The spines are clustered, long (to about 3 inches), and straight.
+The spines are clustered, relatively short (to about 3 inches), and straight.
 Often there are no spines at the base of the pad.

 Opuntia polyacantha var. hystricina (porcupine pricklypear)